This gallery contains 2 photos.

 Transcribed by Michael Banks.
 Edwin Herbert Wallace of 83 Ullet Road Liverpool Student will say:- I reside with my mother at the above address & am 19 years of age.
 I have known my uncle William Herbert Wallace practically all … Continue reading

 CLICK THE IMAGES TO VIEW IN FULL SIZE FOR READING.
 SAVING TO ALLOW FOR EXTRA ZOOM MAY HELP ON THE MUNRO FILES.
-20/01/1931: Of possible note, Amy and Edwin Wallace claim that William had been drinking Brandy (alcohol) when they … Continue reading
+Statement to Constable Fred Williams: Note that the constable DID NOT write this down at the time, he … Continue reading

 Clock Winders: Central Police Offices, Dale Street.
 27th Jany.
 1931.
 John Paterson says:- I am a clock winder employed by Mssrs.
 Condliff & Coy, Clockmakers, 93 Dale Street.
 It is part of my duty to wind and correct the clock … Continue reading

 25/01/1931: C.I.D.Special Branch, 25th January 1931.
 Hubert MOORE says:- I am a Detective Superintendent in the Liverpool City Police.
 At about 10p.m. on Tuesday the 20th.January 1931 in consequence of what I was told, I went with Detective Sergeant Fothergill … Continue reading

 Lily Hall reported seeing Wallace speaking to a stockily built man wearing a cap.
 Below is a statement given to Hector Munro regarding a sighting of a man matching this description (but with a felt hat) at around the same … Continue reading

 A note from a surviving brother of Julia Wallace, named George Smith Dennis.

 One of many tip offs and confessions received by the police.
 Courtesy of John Gannon.